Well Go USA Entertainment: Films

 Well Go distributes films in a variety of genres, including action films, American indie films, and martial arts films, on all types of platforms, including in movie theaters, on DVDs and Blu-rays, and via video on demand (VOD).

 The company is a major distributor of Asian films, especially Chinese ones, which often play in AMC Theatres before moving to VOD.
 Its Asian film releases include the martial arts movie Ip Man 3, and the arthouse film, The Assassin, both released in 2015.
 In the same year, Well Go released the British satirical crime-thriller Kill Your Friends and the Canadian thriller River.

 Well Go scored a major coup when it acquired the rights to the 2018 Korean hit Burning, which it released on Blu-ray and DVD on March 5, 2019.

 In 2019, Well Go USA signed a deal with an indie production company called Rustic Films to distribute their films, including The Endless.

-The 2023 Chinese wuxia film Sakra has its debut release on Blu-ray and DVD on June 13, 2023.
+The 2023 Hong Kong–Chinese wuxia film Sakra has its debut release on Blu-ray and DVD on June 13, 2023.
 Also in 2023, Well Go acquired distribution rights for the Australian sci-fi thriller Monolith, first screened in 2022 at the Adelaide Film Festival.